bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ![A skinny and short but deep rectangular prism drawn in a grid lined notebook with a black dot drawn roughly a quarter along the depth, roughly halfway along the width, and roughly halfway up the height.
 The section with the dot also has a zoomed in copy drawn above, to better show where it is in terms of the height and width.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/prism-hand-drawn.webp)

-Which doesn't feel very enlightening to look at, at least for me.
-It could be nonsense.
-Getting to this point, however, has started to lead somewhere sensible.
+I'm not sure exactly what the above shows me.
+Perhaps only that unfolding one dimension has hinted how big the space of possibilities is.
+It has me wondering what could be found by continuing down this path.

 ### In time